CondensedChaos/Starbound-Rail-Train/README.md

 # Credits

-A huge thanks to Jay, the creator of Enhanced Railsì, mod that inspired me on creating a dedicated mod for train networks.
+A huge thanks to Jay, the creator of Enhanced Rails, mod that inspired me on creating a dedicated mod for train networks.

 [Enhanced Rails](https://steamcommunity.com/sharedfiles/filedetails/?id=921924325) on Steam Workshop
 [Enhanced Rails](https://community.playstarbound.com/resources/enhanced-rails.4708/) on Chucklefish Forum